Carceral-Ecologies/LA_Public_Records/README.md

 1. Go to <https://recordsrequest.lacity.org/>.
-2. Export the full request list (the analysis used the **All Open + Closed** export--you can check those boxes on the left).
+2. Export the full request list (the analysis used the **All Open + Closed** export--you can check those boxes on the left sidebar where the filters are).
 3. Save the CSV.
 By default the script expects it at:

    ```